Jury to deliver verdict over Brussels extremist attacks that killed 32

-BRUSSELS (AP) — A jury is expected to render its verdict Tuesday over Belgium's deadliest peacetime attack, suicide bombings at the Brussels airport and a busy subway station in 2016 that killed 32 people in a wave of violence in Europe claimed by the Islamic State group.
+BRUSSELS (AP) — A jury is expected to issue a verdict Tuesday over Belgium's deadliest peacetime attack, suicide bombings at the Brussels airport and a busy subway station in 2016 that killed 32 people in a wave of violence in Europe claimed by the Islamic State group.

 Among the 10 defendants is Salah Abdeslam, who already is serving a life sentence without parole in France over his role in attacks that hit Paris cafes, the Bataclan theater and France's national stadium in 2015.
 The suspects in Brussels were tried on charges including murder, attempted murder and participation in the acts of a terrorist group.

-The biggest trial in Belgium's judicial history unfolded over more than half a year in a special court to address the exceptional case.
-Survivors and families of victims hoped the trial and verdict would help them work through the trauma and find closure.
+The biggest trial in Belgium's judicial history unfolded over seven months in a special court to address the exceptional case.
+Survivors and families of victims hoped the trial and verdict would help them work through what happened and find closure.

-The morning rush hour attacks on March 22, 2016 at Zavantem Airport and on the Brussels subway’s central commuter line deeply shook the city — headquarters of the European Union and NATO — and put the country on edge.
+The morning rush hour attacks on March 22, 2016 at Zavantem Airport and on the Brussels subway’s central commuter line deeply shook the city, which is home to the headquarters of the European Union and NATO, and put the country on edge.
 In addition to the 32 people killed, nearly 900 others were wounded or suffered serious mental trauma.

+Jamila Adda, president of the Life4Bruxelles victims’ association, gathered a group of survivors at the special courthouse to hear Tuesday's verdict.
+Among them was a man named Frederic, who said the ‘’atrocious crimes'' of March 22 still haunt him.

+“We have been waiting for this for seven years, seven years that weighed heavily on the victims. ...
+We are waiting with impatience, and with some anguish” for the verdict, he told The Associated Press.
+Frederic, among the commuters who survived the attack at the Maelbeek metro station, spoke on condition that his last name not be published to protect his identity as a victim of trauma.

 Also on trial in Brussels is Mohamed Abrini, childhood friend of Abdeslam and a Brussels native who walked away from Zaventem airport after his explosives failed to detonate.